-Any professional providing expert advice or a service is susceptible to some sort of risk or exposure; hence must consider some sort of PI insurance.
-Earlier it was easy to classify professionals as solicitors, accountants and surveyors; however today the categories have grown with experts in varied emerging fields like technology, marketing, creative design, broadcasting and management consultancy and so on.
+Any professional providing expert advice or service is susceptible to some sort of risk or exposure; hence must consider some sort of PI insurance.
+Earlier it was easy to classify professionals like solicitors, accountants, and surveyors; however today the categories have grown with experts in varied emerging fields like technology, marketing, creative design, broadcasting and management consultancy, and so on.

-Hence the easiest way to ascertain if a person has any sort of risk liability it to gauge if they are providing any sort of expert advice or service.
+Hence the easiest way to ascertain if a person has any sort of risk liability is to gauge if they are providing any sort of expert advice or service.

 Insurance broker services

-Another thing to consider before purchasing professional indemnity insurance policy is that whether one should buy it directly from the insurer or is it better to use the services of an insurance broker.
+Another thing to consider before buying a professional indemnity insurance policy is whether one should buy it directly from the insurer or is it better to use the services of an insurance broker.

-Generally the role of a broker is to act as a medium between the client and the insurance company; being specialists in their field they can provide expert advice to varied clients.
+Generally, the role of a broker is to act as a medium between the client and the insurance company; being specialists in their field they can provide expert advice to varied clients.
 Their job entails leveraging their knowledge about the different insurance products with the risk liability of a client.
-They are specialized in studying aspects such as scope of cover, service, cost and solvency of insurer.
+They are specialized in studying aspects such as the scope of cover, service, cost, and solvency of insurers.

 Contract conditions & policy

-Hence before buying the policy it would be good to have a general idea on what the competitors are buying; to prevent losing out on contract tenders to other competitors.
+Hence before buying Professional Indemnity Policy would be good to have a general idea of what the competitors are buying; to prevent losing out on contract tenders to other competitors.

-A policy which is comprehensive can be considered; along with various other products that have developed over the last few years offering highly valuable breach of contract cover; with breach of contract being a common claim easier to prove as compared to negligence.
-All in all one needs to choose an insurance which is not only most suitable for that particular industry and profession but also affordable; hence not being a burden on the business along with providing appropriate protection.
+Can consider comprehensive policy; along with various other products that have developed over the last few years offering highly valuable breach of contract cover; with breach of contract being a common claim easier to prove as compared to negligence.
+All in all, one needs to choose the insurance that is not only most suitable for that particular industry and profession but also affordable; hence not being a burden on the business along with providing appropriate protection.

-Besides these there are there are various other factors which can be considered before buying a policy like – the type of industry, increased specialization of expertise which leads to higher litigation costs, how much cover should be bought, social responsibility and so on.
+Besides these, there are various other factors that can be considered before buying a policy like – the type of industry, increased specialization of expertise that leads to higher litigation costs, how much coverage should be bought, social responsibility, and so on.